ttres/web-demo-wiki/Home.md

 $ sudo ./setup --install
 ~~~~

 After the agent is installed, the configuration file can be found in /etc/aws-kinesis/agent.json.
-Edit the configuration file to send your Apache access log to the web-access-log stream, and error log to the web-error-log stream.
-It should look very similar to the following sample configuration.
+Edit the configuration file to send your Apache access log to the web-access-log stream.
+(Let's not worry about the error log in this tutorial.)

 ~~~~
 {